meduard11/HighwayTrafficSimulator/README.md

 # RoadTrafficSimulator
-Simulating road traffic and generate synthetic data based on that
+Simulating road traffic and generate synthetic data based on the simulation